Literary Journeys along Paths Less Traveled

 —Joan Schweighardt, author of The Last Wife of Attila the Hun,

-The Accidental Art Thief
+The Accidental Art Thief, and other novels

 “Taken together, these poignant, complex stories create a redeeming vision of love, loss, remembrance, and friendship.
 The nuanced plot of this wonderful book flows naturally from the plight and inner life of each finely wrought character.
 The characters in this work, both adults and children, will live on in the reader’s mind long after the back cover is closed.
 I usually have a favorite.
 In this case there were just too many good choices.”